TheOriginalYangster/my-website/README.md

 # To-Do
 The Contact Me and Send a Message forms do not work and need to be fixed. <br>
-Fix up images and working links to past projects. <br>
 Get new icon for iPhone link preview.
-Flavicon is too low-res.
+Flavicon is too low-res.<br>
+<strike>Fix up images and working links to past projects. <br>
+Ensure HTTPS is working properly.</strike>